 Community development through education and employment.

 Portfolio Manager Jeff Bergquist provides operational, strategic, and financial assistance to REDF’s social enterprises.
 As a 2014 Farber Intern, Jeff helped Goodwill of Silicon Valley explore a range of new social enterprise opportunities.
-Now based in San Francisco, he continues to help Goodwill and other organizations in the REDF portfolio realize their growth potential.
+Now based in Chicago, he continues to help Goodwill and other organizations in the REDF portfolio realize their growth potential.
 Driven by REDF’s culture, mission, and social enterprise model, he’s committed to achieving community development through improved K-12 education and adult employment.
 Jeff has a B.A. in Economics from Stanford University, an M.B.A. from the Stanford Graduate School of Business, and a M.Ed. from Arizona State University.
 An avid puzzler and sports enthusiast, he enjoys playing golf and reading crime thrillers.